degnbol/nvim/notes.md

 ctrl+e(extra) and ctrl+y(ester) to move screen.
 zz to center line in screen, zt to put it at top of screen and zb for bottom.

+miller (mlr) syntax highlighting added from https://github.com/johnkerl/miller/tree/main/vim to ftdetect/mlr.vim and syntax/mlr.vim
+It can also be done as a plugin with packer: use {"johnkerl/miller", ft="mlr", rtp="vim"}
+but it seemed the ftdetect was overridden to "conf" and it requires all of miller git be cloned so a bit much. ftdetect/mlr.vim probs won't need updating, other files probs won't be added and I don't edit miller files that much so it seems fine to update manually with copy paste with ./update.sh